FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_raw/nd4bb.md

 ```

 <!-- TODO -->
 We first identified all websites that contain the project data.
-The homepage (Figure 2) describes the compound names, the compound class and links to the compound subpage.
+The homepage ({ref}`nd4bb-figure2`) describes the compound names, the compound class and links to the compound subpage.
 Such information was generated using the Xpath nodes in the workflow in Figure 4.

 Data structure discrepancy was found in the extraction.
 In the compound class extraction, unlike the usual compound class structure, which is listed as a table and separated by <td>…</td>, chemical “Oxazolidinones” and “Tetracyclines” uses different data structure.
 Therefore the extracted XML document was updated before applying further nodes to the XML document.
 In the subpage link extraction, compound Amikacin and ampicillin have multiple subpages for differently charged molecules.
 The green boxes in Figure 4 highlighted the discrepancies we found in the original dataset.